-Debt collections has experienced a revolution in customer service over the last few years.
+Debt collections have experienced a revolution in customer service over the last few years.
 Technology has transformed what used to be a stressful, antagonistic activity into a cooperative, consumer-led one.

-Many banks – as research by Gartner group shows – are now turning to technology to modernise collections and make them more efficient.
+Many banks – as research by the Gartner Group shows – are now turning to technology to modernize collections and make them more efficient.
 While this tech-led transformation has yielded many benefits, it’s still only one half of the puzzle: to create a truly customer-focused collections channel, banks must use technology in a truly human way.

 “Good intentions may do as much harm as malevolence if they lack understanding.”
 Albert Camus